THERE are many transitions in life. Some happen subtly and leave us wondering, “Where did the time go?” The month of Ramadan is a prime example.

-In my opinion, the emotional weariness that can come before birth is a blessing from Allah.
-I see this as a natural psychological preparation for letting go of pregnancy and welcoming motherhood, subhan’Allah.
+In our opinion, the emotional weariness that can come before birth is a blessing from Allah.
+We see this as a natural psychological preparation for letting go of pregnancy and welcoming motherhood, subhan’Allah.

-I, for one, love being pregnant (hence the eight children), alhamdulelah.
-Honestly, I like being pregnant more than not.
-For me, if it weren’t for the exhaustion of the last few days, I’d probably never be emotionally ready to move on from my pregnancy.
+Many of us at AMANI Birth love being pregnant (hence the passion to serve other pregnant mothers), alhamdulelah.
+Honestly, many of us like being pregnant more than not.
+For us, if it weren’t for the exhaustion of the last few days, we’d probably never be emotionally ready to move on from my pregnancy.

 But Allah has a way of preparing us, subhan’Allah.
-In my case, I truly feel that the fatigue of the final days, coupled with the discomforts of labor, are the guidance I need to transition into mothering my new baby, alhamdulelah.
+In many cases, we truly feel that the fatigue of the final days, coupled with the discomforts of labor, are the guidance needed to transition into mothering the new baby, alhamdulelah.